ljouon/ioBroker.visionary-ui/README.md

 💡 Supported Devices and States
 ----------------------------

-Visionary-UI currently supports various device types at the state level:
+Visionary-UI supports various device types at the state level:

 * **Read-Only Sensor Data**: Sensors or values that are not writable.
 * **Buttons**: Boolean value items with a role equal to "button".
 * **Switches**: Boolean value items with roles different from "button".
-* **Level/Meters**: Editable via a slider component.
+* **Level/Meters**: Editable level states are supported via a slider component.
 These are number datatype values with defined minimum and maximum, and their role contains the string "level".
 * **Dedicated Values**: Selectable via select boxes.
 These are number datatype values with dedicated states or without minimum and maximum definitions.